 One way to maintain integrity is not to commit to things you can’t guarantee that you’ll follow through on.
 Say no to everything that’s not aligned with your essential priorities.
 Every single day we’re forced to choose between yes and no.

-Due to the fact that I’m in the middle of a manuscript for a second book, I’m unable to respond to every email I receive.
+I’m in the middle of a manuscript for a second book, I’m unable to.
+Unfortunately, I can’t respond to every email I receive.

-When we say yes to things we want to say no to, we create a self-imposed handicap and we fail to honor our commitments.
+When we say yes to things we want to say no to, we create a self-imposed handicap, and we fail to keep our word.